UKHomeOffice/callisto-timecard-restapi/docs/features/record-time.md

 **input(s)**

-- timecardDate - the date that the timecard is associated with
+- timecardDate - mandatory - the date that the timecard is associated with
-- timecardOwnerId - the primary key of the person who is the owner of the timecard
+- timecardOwnerId - mandatory - the primary key of the person who is the owner of the timecard
-- tenantId - the identifier for the tenant that holds the timecard
+- tenantId - mandatory the identifier for the tenant that holds the timecard

 **container commands**
 - ReferenceData.get time period enumeration(tenantId) - used to give the user a choice as to what type of time period they wish to enter